 Your alignment will need to be monitored for at least 3 to 4 weeks to determine the stability of your correction as well as your body’s rate of recovery.
 Depending on your response to treatment, you can expect to have your alignment checked over a course of several visits to determine your progress (meaning no additional “adjustment” will be made, unless needed).
 The importance of these “checks” cannot be understated, because the better your alignment “holds” the better your body “heals.”

-Ask questions, especially if you don’t understand something that is happening or about your physical activities (i.e. when you can resume lifting weights or other heavy exercise).
+- Ask questions, especially if you don’t understand something that is happening or about your physical activities (i.e. when you can resume lifting weights or other heavy exercises).

 - Follow your doctor’s instructions.
 It is our goal for you to get well and stay well.